MontgomeryLab/tinyRNA/START_HERE/TUTORIAL.md

 - **samples.csv**: spreadsheet for defining library files and their associated group and replicate numbers

 ## First run
 All of the above files are mapped out in `run_config.yml` and the tree of configuration files that it references.
-Since we already have a working configuration let's run an end-to-end analysis on our sample data using the command
+Since we already have a working configuration let's run an end-to-end analysis on our sample data using the command:
 ```
 aquatx run --config run_config.yml
 ```